 - a.
 CCBC includes the following: CCBC staff, CCBC Board of Directors and Officers and CCBC program committees. - b.
-Coverage is for all divisionally sanctioned programs/activities (e.g. teams, squads, workshops, competitions, courses, etc.) as directed by the CCBC Board of Directors, program committees, member clubs, members, staff and volunteers. - c.
+Coverage is for all divisionally sanctioned programs/activities (e.g. teams, squads, workshops, competitions, courses, etc.) as directed by the CCBC Board of Directors, program committees, member clubs, members, staff and volunteers and as made known to CCC National. - c.
 CCBC is also covered for all nationally sanctioned programs/activities (as identified above) in which it participates. - d.
 Groups noted above and CCBC sponsors of these groups must adhere to CCC/CCBC safety guidelines and must be registered with the CCBC Office to be included in this policy.
 Registration includes listing: names of positions, names of committees, programs including divisional team programs, and special events/seminars/workshops/etc.